One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Preliminaries

-Therefore, \eqref{equation:QCPParameterOptimization} has been transformed into
+Therefore, \eqref{equation:QCPParameterOptimisation} has been transformed into

-which may, in turn, be reformulated as a three-dimensional GEP $\mathbf{H} \bm{\alpha} = \lambda \mathbf{E} \bm{\alpha}$, where the minimal generalized eigenvalue of $\mathbf{H}$ and $\mathbf{E}$ and the corresponding generalized eigenvector coincide with the optimum and optimizer of \eqref{equation:QCPParameterOptimization}.
+which may, in turn, be reformulated as a three-dimensional GEP $\mathbf{H} \bm{\alpha} = \lambda \mathbf{E} \bm{\alpha}$, where the minimal generalised eigenvalue of $\mathbf{H}$ and $\mathbf{E}$ and the corresponding generalised eigenvector coincide with the optimum and optimiser of \eqref{equation:QCPParameterOptimisation}.
 We defer the discussion on how to obtain the matrix elements of $\mathbf{E}$ and $\mathbf{H}$ as well as the detailed problem derivations to the \hyperref[section:Framework]{next section}.

-Lastly, we wish to implement the LCU with parameters corresponding to the optimizer of \eqref{equation:QCPParameterOptimization}.
+Lastly, we wish to implement the LCU with parameters corresponding to the optimiser of \eqref{equation:QCPParameterOptimisation}.
 This generally non-unitary and thus inherently non-deterministic step comes with a certain failure probability which can be suppressed, although never eliminated, by more involved state preparation and measurement protocols on a two-qubit ancilla register.
-The best strategy found in \cite{Binkowski2023FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits} is to prepare the state
+The best strategy found in~\cite{Binkowski2025FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits} is to prepare the state

 in the ancilla register, where $\sqrt{\bm{\alpha}}$ is the vector obtained by taking the entry-wise (principle) square root of $\bm{\alpha}$, and $(\sqrt{\bm{\alpha}}, 0)$ means to pad this vector with a zero in order to obtain a vector of length $4 = 2^{2}$.
 Subsequently, we apply the compound unitary